TheAntiSocialEngineer/AntiSocial-BlockList-UK-Community/README.md

 # Have We Made A Mistake?
 We don't want to police the internet, thats not our intention.
 If your domain is in the list and you don't think it should be, please raise an issue here and we will check it out.
 We will not remove new domains that are less than six months old.

+Please do not raise an issue if you are using the list outside of the UK, as by design it is likely to cause false positives - if you require an alternative list this can be commisioned here: https://theantisocialengineer.com/blocklist/